MridulDhiman/MridulDhiman/README.md

-Currently exploring backend, devops and genai stuff. repos I'm currently working on:
+Currently exploring backend, devops and genai stuff.

+	repos I'm currently working on:- <a href='https://github.com/MridulDhiman/MridulDhiman'>MridulDhiman</a>:
 - <a href='https://github.com/MridulDhiman/multitab-server'>multitab-server</a>: multitab collaboration socket.io server using redis kv store for room management, redis pub/sub for scaling websockets, bullmq queue and workers for flushing realtime code state to db.

 Other Projects: